ppgcourseUB/ppgcourse2024_week1/Orthology_prediction_for_phylogenomic_analyses.MARINA_MARCET/Readme.md

 ## Exercise 3

 Orthogroups can contain duplications which means we can have a mix of orthologs and paralogs. `OrthoFinder` implements a method to distinguish between them.
 This time we will ask `OrthoFinder` to start from the orthogroups and to finish the process till the end.

-Replace the running line in the script *launch_orthofinder.run* with:

-`orthofinder -fg proteomes/OrthoFinder/Results_Jul05/`
+`orthofinder -fg proteomes/OrthoFinder/Results_Jul03/`

 > In this case the -fg option is telling `OrthoFinder` to use the orthogroups previously calculated to run the analaysis for orthology

 Now, to correctly predict orthologous relationships a species tree is needed as reference. `OrthoFinder` tries to calculate the species tree on its own but you should always make sure the tree it has inferred is correct and rooted properly.
 Go to the results folder (proteomes/OrthoFinder/Results_Jul03_3) where you should see a folder called *Species_tree* and in there is a file called *SpeciesTree_rooted.txt*

 1.- Check the species tree that has been automatically build by `OrthoFinder`.
-You can download the file to your personal computer and use `phylo.io` (https://beta.phylo.io/viewer/) to visualize the tree:
+You can do a cat of the file, copy the newick string and use `phylo.io` (https://beta.phylo.io/viewer/) to visualize the tree:

 ```diff
 - Based on your knowledge on how bears have evolved, is the tree correct?
 ```

 2.- If the tree is not rooted correctly, re-root the tree by clicking on the branch and pressing on re-root (make sure you press on the branch and not on the species name!).
 Now export the newick (find the button download on the upper right part of the image, press on Export as text and save the file).
-Save the file into your folder and run orthofinder again with the option -s speciesTree_file.

-Replace the running line in the script *launch_orthofinder.run* with:
+If you have a shared folder with docker, save the file there.
+If you don't, open the file, copy the newick string, open a new text file within the docker and copy the newick to that file.
+Once you have your species tree in the docker, re-run orthofinder with the following command:

 `orthofinder -fg proteomes/OrthoFinder/Results_Jul03/ -s speciesTree_file`

 > Note that if you have a species tree before running `OrthoFinder` it is more convenient to just provide it from the start using the `-s` option.
 Just make sure that the name of the proteome files are the same as the ones found in the species tree.

 > Other things that will affect the prediction of orthologs is how the gene trees are build.
 By default orthoFinder uses distance matrices and fastME to build the gene trees.
 This, while fast, can give faulty gene trees when dealing with more complex datasets.
 Once you are sure that your species tree is correct and that you are satisfied with the orthogroups, it is recommended that you do the orthology prediction using multiple sequence alignments (`mafft` is implemented in `OrthoFinder`) and make the gene trees using `IQ-TREE` (also implemented in `OrthoFinder`).
-Due to time constraints we are not going to run these, but you can find the pre-calculated results in the results folder.
+Due to time constraints we are not going to run these.

 ## Exercise 4